Pardot Engagement Studio – The Fundamentals

 Obviously, the engagement studio is a very powerful and complex tool.
 If you’re new to marketing automation or Pardot, then our first recommendation would be to create a Trailhead account and take a look through the related modules.
 Trailhead is a fantastic and highly valuable online Salesforce training system, providing everything you need to get started – furthermore, unlike most training programs, it’s also great fun.

 To summarise, in order to begin creating a successful engagement studio, you need the following ingredients;

 - A carefully considered list of prospects (dynamic list or static list)

 - Which marketing channels you wish to use for your target audience

 - Marketing assets (email templates, landing pages, pay-per-click ads etc)

 At first glance it may seem like a lot of resources and effort is required, but with time and familiarity this will become less labour intensive – and once you start to see the positive outcomes, you will wonder why you didn’t do it sooner.

-Make sure to come back again soon for our next instalment.
-Alternatively please follow our LinkedIn page to remain up to date with all of our posts.
+Please follow our LinkedIn page to remain up to date with all of our posts.